vighnesh153/Notes/README.md

 * Angular GraphQL requests

 ## In Future
+* NativeScript
 * Web components with Stencil.js
 * AI, ML
 * Flask API development (Pre-requisite: AI, ML.
-	Because if not for using AI on the web, why learn Flask)
+Because if not for using AI/ML on the web, why learn Flask)

 # If needed, start learning here:
 * Java More on Lambda Expressions: Watch the "Lambda Expressions" section in Tim Buchalka's course